paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 **S3 Glacier Flexible Retrieval:**

+- Used to archive data that we need to be stored over a long period of time and doesn’t need to be retrieved very rapidly (1 minute to 12 hours).
+You can simply move data to it or create vaults and then populate them with archives.
+If you have compliance requirements around retaining data e.g. for a certain period of time, you can employ an S3 Glacier vault
 - Low-cost storage designed for data archiving
 - Able to retrieve objects within a few minutes to hours

 **S3 Glacier Deep Archive:**

+- Supports long-term retention and digital preservation for data that might be accessed once or twice in a year.
+The objects stored are replicated and stored across at least three geographically dispersed AZs and it’s the lowest-cost storage in the AWS Cloud
 - Lowest-cost archival storage class.
 - Suitable for long-term archiving and rarely accessed data.
 - Provides data retrieval within 12 to 48 hours.